ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 -  ![question](img/bears_nodedate.mcc.tre.JPG)

-- **Which is the Posterior Probability of the node leading to Ursinae and does agree the 95% HPD seeing here with the one in Tracer ?**
+>**Which is the Posterior Probability of the node leading to Ursinae and does agree the 95% HPD seeing here with the one in Tracer ?**</br>

 ***